PX4/PX4-Autopilot/apps/examples/README.txt

 examples/nxconsole
 ^^^^^^^^^^^^^^^^^^

-  This directory contains a simple test of the NX console device defined in include/nuttx/nx/nxconsole.h.
+  This directory contains yet another version of the NuttShell (NSH).
+This version uses the NX console device defined in include/nuttx/nx/nxconsole.h for output.  the result is that the NSH input still come from the standard console input (probably a serial console).
+But the text output will go to an NX winbdow.
 Prerequisite configuration settings for this test include:

     CONFIG_NX=y              -- NX graphics must be enabled CONFIG_NXCONSOLE=y       -- The NX console driver must be built